-We may ask you to fill out a form when you approach us for support.
-This asks a range of demographic questions as well as your basic details.
-Some of this demographic data is considered special category[#] data under the law.
-Because of this we need to get your direct consent to process[^] this data.
+We may ask you to fill out a form when you approach us for support, this asks a range of demographic questions as well as your basic details.
+Some of this demographic data is considered special category# data under the law.
+Because of this we need to get your direct consent to process^ this data.
+There is more info on what consent means in section 5.